blosavio/trlisp/README.md

       </p>
       <pre><code>(z w x)</code></pre>
       <p>
-        Applying a fork with a left child fork results in applying the argument <code>z</code> to the decomposition of the function&apos;s left child&apos;s branches <code>w</code> and <code>x</code>.
-This pattern is useful when we need to pull apart a fork and send the &nbsp;pieces to a function.
+        Applying a fork with a left child fork results in making the argument <code>z</code> the new function, with the decomposition of the function&apos;s left child&apos;s &nbsp;branches <code>w</code> and <code>x</code> the new arguments.
+This pattern is useful when we need to pull apart a fork
+        &nbsp;and send the pieces to a function.
       </p>
       <p>
         The next two subsections introduce a few conveniences.